Bombus pomorum

 The apple humble-bee or apple bumblebee (Bombus pomorum) is a species of bumblebee.

 Description

 This bumblebee is black with a red tail, an oblong head, and a long proboscis.
 The male has pale hairs on the collar, scutellum, and first tergite (abdominal segment).
 The queen has a body length between 20 and 22 mm, the worker around 14 mm, and the male 15 mm.

 Distribution

-The apple humble-bee is found in western and central Europe and western Turkey, from northern France to the Perm region in Russia, but it is declining and once had a much wider distribution.
-It has been found once in the United Kingdom, in Kent, but it is doubtful if it ever has been established there.
+The apple humble-bee is found in western and central Europe and western Turkey, from northern France to the Perm region in Russia.
+Its reach is declining and once had a much wider distribution.
+It was once present in the United Kingdom and was found once in Kent recently, but it is doubtful it is still established there.

 Ecology

 This species is mainly found in wood-edges and open fields.
 The Turkish subspecies B. p. canus, however, lives on more or less alpine steppes at altitudes between 1600 and 3500 m.